|About this course:|

 Course books, other printed materials, a DVD-ROM that includes video material and computer software, a website, online forums.

-You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.
+You will need a computer with internet access to study this course.
+It includes online activities – you can access using a web browser – and some course software provided on disk.

 You can also visit the Technical requirements section for further computing information including the details of the support we provide.